google-deepmind/mujoco/doc/modeling.rst

 curve corresponding to the inelastic case (Zajac 89).
 This can be done in MuJoCo by shortening the muscle operating range.

-Pennation angle (i.e. the angle between the muscle and the line of force) is not modeled in MuJoCo and is assumed to be 0.
+Pennation angle (i.e., the angle between the muscle and the line of force) is not modeled in MuJoCo and is assumed to be 0.
 This effect can be approximated by scaling down the muscle force and also adjusting the operating range.

 Tendon wrapping is also more limited in MuJoCo.
 We allow spheres and infinite cylinders as wrapping objects, and require